Quentin Durward: Plot summary

 The story takes place in the year 1468.
-The age of feudalism and chivalry was passing away, and the King of France was inciting the wealthy citizens of Flanders against his own rebellious vassal the Duke of Burgundy.
-Quentin Durward had come to Tours, where his uncle was one of the Scottish body guard maintained by Louis XI, to seek military service, and was invited by the king, disguised as a merchant, to breakfast at the inn, and supplied by him with money.
-Having narrowly escaped being hanged by the provost-marshal for cutting down Zamet, whom he found suspended from a tree, he was enlisted by Lord Crawford, and learned the history of Jacqueline.
-In the presence-chamber he was recognised by Louis, and the royal party were preparing for a hunting excursion, when the Count of Crèvecœur arrived with a peremptory demand for the instant surrender of the duke's ward, the Countess of Croye, who had fled from Burgundy with her aunt to escape a forced marriage; and proclaimed that his master renounced his allegiance to the crown of France.
-In the chase which followed Durward saved the king's life from a boar, for which service Louis, after consulting with his barber, entrusted him with the duty of conducting the Countess and Lady Hameline, ostensibly to the protection of the Bishop of Liege, but really that they might fall into the hands of William de la Marck.
-After proceeding some distance they were overtaken by Dunois and the Duke of Orléans, who would have seized the countess, but were prevented by Lord Crawford, who arrived in pursuit and made prisoners of them.
-Then Hayraddin came riding after them, and under his guidance they journeyed for nearly a week, when Quentin discovered that the Bohemian was in league with De la Marck.
-He accordingly altered their route, and they reached the bishop's castle in safety.
+The age of feudalism and chivalry is passing away, and the King of France incites the wealthy citizens of Flanders against his own rebellious vassal the Duke of Burgundy.
+Quentin Durward comes to Tours, where his uncle is one of the Scottish bodyguard maintained by Louis XI, to seek military service, and is invited by the king, disguised as a merchant, to breakfast at the inn, and supplies by him with money.
+Narrowly escaped being hanged by the provost-marshal for cutting down Zamet, whom he finds suspended from a tree, he is enlisted by Lord Crawford.
+In the presence chamber, he is recognised by Louis.
+The royal party is preparing for a hunting excursion, when the Count of Crèvecœur arrives with a peremptory demand for the instant surrender of the duke's ward, the Countess of Croye, who has fled from Burgundy with her aunt to escape a forced marriage; and proclaims that his master has renounced his allegiance to the crown of France.
+In the chase which follows, Durward saved the king's life from a boar, for which service Louis, after consulting with his barber, entrusts him with the duty of conducting the countess and Lady Hameline, ostensibly to the protection of the Bishop of Liege, but really so that they might fall into the hands of William de la Marck.
+After proceeding some distance, they are overtaken by Dunois and the Duke of Orléans, who wanted to seize the countess, but are prevented by Lord Crawford, who arrives in pursuit and takes them prisoner.
+Then Hayraddin comes riding after them, and under his guidance they journey for nearly a week, when Quentin discovers that the Bohemian is in league with De la Marck.
+He accordingly alters their route, and they reach the bishop's castle in safety.